afeld/computing-in-context/project_3.md

 - **Have a visualization** (chart or map) of some kind
   - [General requirements](notebooks.md#visualizations)

-You won't be graded on the scientific soundness of your work.
-That said, please think through and note assumptions/caveats/unknowns of your approach.

 ## Submission

 **Make sure you have [the prompt](#prompt) filled out**, including your site URL.
 Then, [submit](notebooks.md#submission).